 - UV laser 349 nm solid state diode (120 µJ, pulse frequency 10 – 5000 Hz, pulse length < 4 ns), with continuously adjustable laser aperture, speed, and focus.

-- Gravity collection into standard PCR microfuge caps (0.2, 0.5ml), 8-strip wells, or Petri dishes with or without special membrane (or Leica ibidi slides).
+- Gravity collection into standard PCR microfuge caps (0.2, 0.5ml), 8-strip wells, or cut live cells in Petri dishes with or without special membrane (Leica or Ibidi slides).

-- Annotate then cut or cut in real-time cutting with a Pen-screen.
+- Annotate then cut or cut in real-time using the Pen-screen or keyboard mouse.

 - Please acknowledge funding for this instrument as follows: “This work utilized a LEICA 7000 laser microdissection microscope purchased with an NIH shared instrumentation grant 1S10OD016350-01.”

-- Please contact Dr. Martha Campbell-Thompson with any questions regarding this instrument or appropriate citation.
+- Please contact us with any questions regarding this instrument or appropriate citation.